Marketing Your Translation and Interpretation Business with a Powerful Quote by Warren Buffett

 See this cartoon in Spanish – Watch the animated cartoon on You Tube

 What’s your reaction to this drawing?
-Do you think it portrays a truth about freelancing and freelance translators interpreters?
+Do you think it portrays a truth about freelancing and freelance translators and interpreters?
 Is it a myth?
 Share your opinion!

 Are you making the best use of social media for your business?